roddhjav/apparmor.d/docs/development/internal.md

 ## Stacking

-[Stacking](https://gitlab.com/apparmor/apparmor/-/wikis/AppArmorStacking) of two or more profile is the strict intersection them.
+[Stacking](https://gitlab.com/apparmor/apparmor/-/wikis/AppArmorStacking) of two or more profiles is the strict intersection of them.
 It is a way to ensure that a profile never becomes more permissive than the intersection of all profiles in the stack.
 It provides several abilities to the policy author:

 - It can be used to ensure that confinement never becomes more permissive.
 - To reduce the permissions of a generic profile on a specific task.